Trivia for A Wrinkle in Time

 - In the book Meg and her family are Caucasian, and in the movie the Murry family is multiracial.
 This became controversial among fans of the book and its sequels, but filmmakers believed a multiracial family would be more relevant and relatable for contemporary audiences.
 Chris Pine has said that the multiracial family dynamic was actually one of the aspects in the script which attracted him to the project.

-- In the book, the Murry family includes identical twin brothers Sandy and Dennys (pronounced like Dennis) who do not appear in the movie.
+- In the book, the Murry family includes identical twin brothers Sandy and Dennys who do not appear in the movie.

-- Chris Pine and Michael Peña have, at least once, already portrayed a character on a planet other than earth.
-Peña's character was on Mars (briefly) in "The Martian" and Pine has been depicted on numerous planets as Captain Kirk in Star Trek movies.
-Both also were depicted in space.
+- Chris Pine and Michael Pe?a have both portrayed a character on a planet other than earth.
+Pe?a's character was on Mars (briefly) in "The Martian" and Pine has played Captain Kirk on alien planets in Star Trek movies.
+Both also were shown in space.

 - Over the entrance to Mrs Who's house is a street-number sign with the eight hanging lopsided, forming an infinity symbol.